Constants of motion for Isoperimetric Variational Problems with Time Delay: Introduction

-One of the oldest and interesting class of variational problems, with applications in several fields, are the isoperimetric problems \cite{Bruce:book}.
-Isoperimetric in mathematical physics has roots in the Queen Dido problem of the calculus of variations, and has recently been subject to several investigations.
-Here we extent the Noether's theorem with delays for variational problems.
+In the present work, we obtained the time delay isoperimetric Euler--Lagrange and DuBois--Reymond type optimality conditions, we prove the existence and regularity of the minimizer for the problem, and finally we also obtain a nonsmooth extension of Noether's symmetry theorem for time delay isoperimetric variational problems.
+The Euler-Lagrange and DuBois-Reymond type equations we obtained generalizes the previous result found for variational problems with delayed arguments \cite{GF2012}.
+Furthermore, we extend the Noether's theorem with delays for time delay isoperimetric variational problems.
+In order to illustrate some applications, we present simple examples.

 The text is organized as follows.
 In Section~\ref{sec:prelim} the fundamental problem of variational calculus with delayed arguments is formulated and a short review of the results for $\mathcal{C}^2$-smooth admissible functions is given.
-The main contributions of the paper appear in Sections~\ref{Main results}: we prove the isoperimetric Euler--Lagrange and DuBois--Reymond type optimality conditions (Theorem~\ref{Thm:FractELeq1} and Theorem~\ref{theo:cdrnd}, respectively), an isoperimetric Noether symmetry theorem with time delay for Lipschitz functions (Theorem~\ref{theo:tnnd}) and an isoperimetric weak Pontryagin maximum principle (Theorem~\ref{theo:pmpnd}).
+The main contributions of the paper appear in Sections~\ref{Main results}: we prove the isoperimetric Euler--Lagrange and DuBois--Reymond type optimality conditions (Theorem~\ref{Thm:FractELeq1} and Theorem~\ref{theo:cdrnd}, respectively), and an isoperimetric Noether's symmetry theorem with time delay (Theorem~\ref{theo:tnnd}).
+Finally, the conclusions and open questions are presented in Section~\ref{sec:Conc}.